 The QCD strategy is available to you if you have reached age 70 ½.
-However, there is a new wrinkle this year given two new changes in the law.

-When the Secure Act moved out the timetable for annual Required Minimum Distributions (RMD) from IRAs from age 70 ½ to 72, the timetable for making Qualified Charitable Distributions (QCDs) as a way to reduce your taxes on your RMD did not move with it.
+When the Secure Act of 20200moved out the timetable for annual Required Minimum Distributions (RMD) from IRAs from age 70 ½ to 72, the timetable for making Qualified Charitable Distributions (QCDs) as a way to reduce your taxes on your RMD did not move with it.
 What this means is you can still use the QCD strategy I’m about to reveal to you in the year in which you turn 70 ½ and beyond.

 There are two important tax concepts at work to clarify here:

 - RMD and QCD: Once you reach age 70 ½, the IRS mandates that you withdraw a certain amount from your IRA each year and pay income taxes on the amount withdrawn.

 As with Strategy #1, where most Americans donate cash or write a check to a charity after they have paid capital gains in order to free up the cash, many also do so after paying taxes on their IRA Required Minimum Distribution.

 With a Qualified Charitable Distribution (QCD), you make charitable donations directly from your IRA to the charity of your choice thus bypassing the multiple step transaction of making your required IRA withdrawal, paying income taxes, making a charitable contribution with the net amount, and then claiming the donation as a tax-deductible contribution.